 Regarding labs, North America is currently dominating the global market in Laboratory Information Systems which provide data in diagnosing, treatment, and illness prevention.
 The market’s growth is set to hit almost $2 billion by 2021, but not without a few challenges including high costs of lab information systems and, again, the lack of skilled healthcare IT professionals.
-As the Harvard Business Reporter put it, “Relatively few organizations have taken the important next step of analyzing the wealth of data in their IT systems to understand the effectiveness of the care they deliver.
+The Harvard Business Reporter stated, “Relatively few organizations have taken the important next step of analyzing the wealth of data in their IT systems to understand the effectiveness of the care they deliver.
 Put differently, many health care organizations use IT as a tool to monitor current processes and protocols; what only a small number have done is leverage those same IT systems to see if those processes and protocols can be improved.”
 As data storage, processing, and portability requirements continue to grow in the laboratory market, security must remain a top priority; especially with the sensitive nature of the information regarding diagnosis, lab results, and personal PHI.
-If not implemented correctly, the effects of poorly managed cloud security can be disastrous
+If not implemented correctly, the effects of poorly managed cloud security can be disastrous.

 Due to the varied nature of the services provided by the healthcare industry and the integration of mobile technologies, a solution based in the multi-cloud is best suited to meet the needs and demands of both practitioner and patient.
 But the healthcare industry is a unique case, because it has its own Internet of Medical Things (IoMT), connected medical devices like wireless heart monitors, glucometers, and other health-centric smart applications that, while convenient, are vulnerable to data breaches in the cloud.
 As more healthcare IT systems transition to the cloud, a thorough network-wide risk analysis is needed to ensure the unbreakable security and availability of their infrastructure.
 Once a secure framework has been established, healthcare IT systems can adapt, integrate, and automate these new technologies into their daily workflow.